Geometry of error amplification in solving Prony system with near-colliding nodes: Introduction

 \ed

 Our ultimate goal is a detailed understanding of the geometry of the error set $E_\e(F)$, in the various cases where the nodes of $F$ near-collide, and applying this information in order to improve the reconstruction accuracy.
+The results presented here describe the geometry of the error set of a single cluster, which, we will show, have very different scales of magnitude along certain algebraic curves.
+For this purpose consider the following definition of a cluster configuration.